rafaelmartins/octokeyz/README.md

 ## F.A.Q.

-### How to implement a more complex client software?
+### How do we implement more complex client software?

-Please check the Golang [API documentation](https://pkg.go.dev/github.com/rafaelmartins/octokeyz/go/octokeyz).
+Please check the Go [API documentation](https://pkg.go.dev/github.com/rafaelmartins/octokeyz/go/octokeyz).

-### How to use this macropad to control `OBS`, similarly to what the `Stream Deck` does?
+### How can I use this macropad to control `OBS` in the same way as the `Stream Deck` does?

-It is possible to write Golang code that interacts with `OBS` by using the `goobs` library: https://github.com/andreykaipov/goobs.
-This library could be easily integrated with our [Golang client library](./go/octokeyz/).
+You can write Go code that interacts with `OBS` using the `goobs` library, which is available at https://github.com/andreykaipov/goobs.
+This library can be easily integrated with our [existing Go client library](./go/octokeyz/).